open-telemetry/opentelemetry-python/docs/getting-started.rst

 or a database call.
 Once instrumented, the application owner can extract helpful information such as how long the action took, or add arbitrary attributes to the span that may provide more insight for debugging.

-Here's an example of a script that emits traces three actions, foo, bar, and baz:
+Here's an example of a script that emits a trace containing three named spans: "foo", "bar", and "baz":

 .. code-block:: python